Mistakes That Result in the Prosecution of Innocent People

 A Fearless Battle to Prove a Client’s Innocence

 The Michigan Criminal Defense Lawyers with LEWIS & DICKSTEIN, P.L.L.C., located in the City of Southfield, Oakland County, Michigan, will continue to defend wrongfully accused and over-charged defendants in cases where police investigations are inadequate and a failure of the system.
+It is our goal to prevent the prosecution of innocent people.
 Consider, for example, a case where he defended a young man on a murder charge in Wayne County in 2008.
 Essentially, the allegation was that the firm’s client, a 19-year-old man, another young man, and the other man’s girlfriend murdered two downriver men and burned their bodies and home.
 The defense was a war, and the assistant prosecuting attorney was unwilling to consider months of arguments regarding shortcomings in the forensic analysis in the case and lack of police investigation.
 Analysis of DNA and cell phone tower evidence was delayed and inadequate.

 Convinced of their clients’ innocence, the defense attorneys battled the prosecutor and conducted independent investigations.
 The judge, advised of the problems with the evidence and the arguments regarding the defendants’ innocence, was utterly unwilling to help the defendants and simply ignored arguments regarding the hearsay evidence, inadequate investigation, and shaky forensic evidence.